rfalanga/ActionAtADistance/README.md

 ## .NET Framework used
 This is written using .NET Framework 4.7.2.
 I believe I wrote it using that framework because of the MVVM Light framework we used at work, which hasn't been upgraded in several years.

+## Upgraded the project to .NET 7
+Recently I updated the project to .NET 7.